metcalf/saypi/README.md

 For a more privileged client, we might return a completely different error type that includes the actual IDs.
-In the client, we can type assert to retrieve the original error and, for example, display the message to the user.
+In the client, we can type assert to retrieve the original error.
 Though our error has limited structure this time, it has enough that the client could use it to customize the message to the user.

 ```go
 // ActionNotAllowed describes an action that is not permitted.